Skip to main content

 Accessible Toilets & Showers

-All facilities are secured with a RADAR key, please bring your own if possible, but short-term loans are available from the Info Team or Medical Tent.
+All facilities are secured with a RADAR key — bring your own if you can, but short-term loans are available from the Info Team or Medical Tent.

 Accessible Toilets:

-• Found throughout the event site (locations marked on map)
+• Located throughout the event site (marked on the map)

 • Symbols required: Level Access, Distance, Urgent Toilet Needs, or Visual Information